thecreazy/year-of-data-visualization/README.md

 // -> go to localhost:3000
 ```

+#### .env

+.env is needed only if u want to configure:

+- posthog connection

 ### Production

 The project, since is done in Next.js, is generating static files from the React Components